 Ability not disability

-Seven out of 10 disabled people want to be more active, and having a mental or physical disability isn’t a barrier in North West London.
+Seven out of 10 people living with a disability want to be more active, and having an intellectual or physical disability isn’t a barrier in North West London.

 Home to great sporting facilities, green spaces, and Paralympians, there’s something for everyone when it comes to raising your heartbeat in North West London.